utmstack/Documentation/Installation/FirewallRules.md

 - Port: 9000/TCP
   - Purpose: Agent-to-Master Communication (Required for communication between UTMStack agents and the master server).

+- Port: 9001/TCP
+  - Purpose: Agent-to-Master Communication (Required for communication between UTMStack agents and the master server).

 - Port: 50051/TCP
   - Purpose: Agent-to-Master Communication (Required for communication between UTMStack agents and the master server).